Correspondent: Foreign bureau

 A foreign bureau is a news bureau set up to support a news gathering operation in a foreign country.

+Cost of living correspondent

+Cost of living correspondents have been employed by several news agencies in the light of the "cost of living" crisis in the United Kingdom from 2021 onwards.

 On-the-scene TV news

 In TV news, a "live on-the-scene" reporter reports from the field during a "live shot".
 This has become an extremely popular format with the advent of Eyewitness News.

 A recent cost-saving measure is for local TV news to dispense with out-of-town reporters and replace them with syndicated correspondents, usually supplied by a centralized news reporting agency.
 The producers of the show schedule time with the correspondent, who then appears "live" to file a report and chat with the hosts.
 The reporter will go and do a number of similar reports for other stations.
 Many viewers may be unaware that the reporter does not work directly for the news show.
 This is also a popular way to report the weather.
-For example, AccuWeather doesn't just supply data, they also supply on-air meteorologists from television studios at their headquarters.
+For example, AccuWeather does not just supply data, they also supply on-air meteorologists from television studios at their headquarters.